Candidates divided on SESH

 She points out the much-loved half-basketball court and kick-around soccer space at Westwood Boulevard, saying many residents suggested similar spaces in other areas like the Pencil Park and Tatterson Park.

-However, two of the five candidates – ALP member Sasha Jankovic and independent Geraldine Gonsalvez – wholeheartedly support the proposed idea of SESH and the need for more sports facilities.
+Independent Geraldine Gonsalvez wholeheartedly supports the proposed idea of SESH and the need for more sports facilities.

-“I will commit to working hard to make SESH a sporting reality from the speculative proposal it currently is by enabling a council resolution,” Geraldine says.
+“I will commit to working hard to make SESH a sporting reality from the speculative proposal it currently is by enabling a council resolution,” Gonsalvez says.

 “If you compare the City of Greater Dandenong of today to the city I grew up in 30-40 years ago, the difference in opportunities that are able to be provided to our youth today is stark.